One Thing to Watch: Usain Bolt wins 8 golds in three Olympic Games

 And even though he won’t be competing in the upcoming games, his legacy will be felt for decades to come.

-So, now that we’re officially waiting at least another year for the Tokyo Olympics, let’s relive Bolt at his best in the meantime.
+So, now that we’re officially waiting at least another year for the Tokyo Olympics, in the meantime, let’s relive Bolt at his best.

 100m – Beijing 2008